-It is often suggested by practicing attorneys in Oklahoma that the only reason to ever adopt a Standard is to eliminate the need for a requirement in a particular fact situation or at least to reduce the degree of the burden created by the resulting title requirement.
+1. There is some law available on the issue--either legislative or court-made--but it needs to be expressed from the title examiner's viewpoint to avoid differences of interpretation; or situation or at least to reduce the degree of the burden created by the resulting title requirement.
 However, the impetus to adopt standards in an industry involving a commercial transaction is to allow the flow of commerce to move more smoothly and efficiently without serious delays arising from disputes between the parties.
-Therefore, it can also be argued that the flow of commerce is also improved by any standard since the adoption of even a reasonably conservative standard is likely to be accepted by most parties in the industry.
+Therefore, it can also be argued that the flow of commerce is also improved by any standard since the adoption of even a reasonably conservative standard that is likely to be accepted by most parties in the industry.
 Parties can then choose to affirmatively agree as to a lesser standard to be used.